Pumping at Work: A Calm, Practical Guide

 This is the number that surprises most parents.
 Between one and six months of age, breastfed babies typically take a total of 750–1,000 ml in 24 hours, which works out to roughly 90–120 ml per feed.

+Unlike formula, breast milk composition changes as babies grow, so the volume stays remarkably steady — breastfed babies do not need significantly larger feeds month by month.
 A practical rule of thumb for caregivers: offer slightly less than you think the baby needs and top up if necessary.
 This reduces waste and prevents the bottle from outpacing the breast in the early weeks.

 What to Pack